samchong-cs/quiz-game/README.md

 ## Project Timeline:
-Day 1 (13/11/2025) : Created trivia questions which were stored in a JSON file as a list with dictionaries inside Day 2 (15/11/2025) : Created the load, filter, menu and started question display function Day 3 (16/11/2025) : Touching up code before proceeding further, created score tracking and checking answer function
+Day 1 (13/11/2025) : Created trivia questions which were stored in a JSON file as a list with dictionaries inside Day 2 (15/11/2025) : Created the load, filter, menu and started question display function Day 3 (16/11/2025) : Touching up code before proceeding further, created score tracking and checking answer function Day 4 (17/11/2025) : Wrapping up project with play_game function and creating loop for user to play again

 ## Main bugs I encountered and how they were debugged:
 1. 15/11/2025 : Inside filtering difficulty function, I did not assign a variable to the questions and only called the load questions functions, which were not saved to perform tasks later on --> assigned a variable to it
 2. 15/11/2025 : User will face a bug if they typed the difficulty with caps --> use .lower() to change the input to automatically match the list
 3. 16/11/2025 : Mistake of using global for questions variable which was not needed --> removed it because there is no shared variable to modify
+4. 17/11/2025 : Getting the is_correct variable wrong --> sticked with the paramaters of the original function

+## Project Structure:

 ## Features
 - Multiple difficulty levels (easy, medium, hard)